 Infratil Limited (ASX: IFT)

 New Zealand-based Infratil is an investment fund focusing on companies in digital and social infrastructure, healthcare, and renewable energy.
 The company has been in business since 1984 with an impressive run of dividend payments and share price appreciation over the last decade.
-Over the past five years the share price is up 162.1%.
+The company has paid dividends over the last decade, with the share price appreciating 303.3%.
+Over five years the share price has risen 98.5% and 9.5% year over year.

 Finally, Infratil holds 37.1% of the shares of US-based Longacre Holdings, with operational holdings developed internally and acquired across the United States.